Coffee Break Classroom:

 Episode 5: Office Hours I - The Struggle is Real

-Episode 7: Putting grading practices to the test (Coming soon)There is plenty more to come! ...Seriously though, we generated seven pages of ideas with two glasses of wine and a legal pad.
+Episode 12: Office Hours II (Coming Soon)There is plenty more to come! ...Seriously though, we generated seven pages of ideas with two glasses of wine and a legal pad.
 Still, we only plan out a few episodes at a time, so if you have something you want to hear about or have your own dilemma you want to us discuss in our Office Hours series, contact us.
 We want to hear from you!

 Episode 1: The Hook